 From food borne illness to poorly prepared food to unmentioned allergens, there are many ways that customers can get sick from the food you’ve served them.
 However, regardless of the method, if your food makes someone sick, you could face legal action that could devastate your business.

 With Catering Insurance, you can cover your business with a product policy, which offers protection from food-related claims.

 In today’s modern world, chances are that your catering business collects and stores data online.
 Did you know that if that data were stolen, it could cost you thousands—even tens of thousands—of dollars?
 Perhaps one of the worst things that could happen is having your client information stolen.
 If that happens then you could face third-party claims, legal fees, and more.

 The unfortunate reality is that cyber crime is really common these days.
 If you don’t have a way to protect your business financially, you could be in trouble if you ever face a cyber security event.

 Luckily, FLIP offers the option to add Cyber Liability to your Catering Insurance policy, so you can protect yourself from the financial repercussions of both first- and third-party cyber security claims.

 As a catering professional, protecting your business with liability insurance isn’t just a good idea—it’s a necessity.
 The last thing you should ever want to do is pay for claims out of pocket, but without liability insurance, you may find yourself needing to do just that.

 If you haven’t already, consider checking out FLIP’s Catering Insurance plan.
-For as low as $299 a year, you can protect your catering business with A+ rated general liability, product liability, and business personal property.
+For as low as $299 per year or $25.92 per month, you can protect your catering business with A+ rated general liability, product liability, and business personal property.
 It also has additional policy options in case you need them, like cyber liability.
 Our online process is quick and easy, and we’d love to help you protect your business in case the need ever arises.

 If you have any questions about this insurance plan and how it can benefit your business, feel free to follow the link below or contact one of our licensed insurance agents today.